 Downtown Rochester, New York Lost A Social Gathering Treasure

 Midtown plaza was a historic building that many were upset about seeing demolished.
 This wasn’t just another building that was once filled with iconic stores.
 It was a major piece of Rochester, New York’s history that we can never get back.
 Many of us grew up riding the Monorail.
 This incredible train that hung from the ceiling rode the length of the mall.
 Kids would scream with excitement as it rode past the giant Christmas tree, and through magic mountain.

 Afterwards, we’d all line up to get the chance to tell the big guy what we wanted for Christmas, known as Santa Claus.
 This was very important to us as kids and provided phenomenal experiences that we’ll never forget.
 Now, when we walk past the empty lot, all we see are the images of what was once the greatest indoor mall ever built.
-Thanks Eliot Spitzer for the ugly empty lot, that the City of Rochester has no clue, as to what to do with it.
+Thanks Eliot Spitzer for the ugly empty lot, that the City of Rochester has no clue, about what to do with it.

 Downtown Rochester, New York Lost Its Industries

 Downtown Rochester, New York use to have lots of high paying companies.
 Kodak use to be the highest employer, followed by Xerox and Bausch & Lomb.
 As we all know, Kodak went bankrupt.
 Bausch & Lomb completely left the area.
 And Xerox is rapidly on its way out.

 What’s left in the Downtown Rochester, New York area is a bunch of low-paying service jobs.
-These jobs pay minimum wage and provide very little opportunities for growth.
+These jobs pay minimum wage and offer very little opportunities for growth.
 Yet, the City of Rochester thinks that they’re going to get people to move back into the downtown area.

 We have Tower 280, part of the former Midtown Plaza, offering outrageously priced condos.
 Who’s going to afford them while making a pathetic $11.00 per hour?
 As a matter of fact, all the apartments and lofts located downtown are way overpriced.